jconlon/Tracker/tracker/trunk/com.verticon.tracker.product.desktop.releng/readme.txt

 6. Change downloads page on website and sync it. - see website

 =======================================
-Taging a release
+Tagging a release

 HowTo?

-In SVN Repository View select the tracker/trunk in the context menu refactor>copyTo and a dialog will ask what name to use.
-Use REL-desktop.beta.0.2
+1. In SVN Repository View select the tracker/trunk in the context menu refactor>copyTo

+2. Select the tags branch.

+3. A dialog will ask what name to use.
+Use REL-desktop.beta.0.4